AdamJohnsonMI/SkuTracker/README.md

 1. Add product picture, hazardous,oversized, and description to order page.
 2. Add login/authentication
-3. Adding to warehouse down with tracking number instead of ASIN.
-App should identify ASINs in tracking number and prompt for info.
-4. When receiving, date received should be added automatically.
-5. Search by ASIN to find bin locations.
+3. Forms autofilled with database info to not reset info on submit.
-6. Pick option/ship option.
+4. Pick option/ship option.
 Maybe add a temp tab if not all items are pulled.
-7. Add sort feature to pages.
+5. Add sort feature to pages.

-Actual error messages.
+6. Actual error messages.
-Forms autofilled with database info to not reset info on submit.
-Change tracking number to varchar
+7. Search by ASIN to find bin locations.